-When using magnetic heading, magnetic calibration is required every time the Certus installation is changed.
-The downside of magnetic heading is that prolonged dynamic magnetic interference sources can cause significant heading errors.
+This is the default heading source and works well in the majority of cases.
+When using magnetic heading, magnetic calibration is required every time the static magnetic field around the Certus changes.
+This can occur, for example, when moving the mounting location of the unit, or making significant structural changes to the vehicle that alter the distribution of ferrous materials.
+The downside of magnetic heading is that prolonged exposure to dynamic magnetic interference can cause significant heading errors.
 See 6.10 Magnetics and 7.5 Magnetic Calibration for further information.
-Magnetic heading is disabled by default.